tencentyun/intlcloud-documents/yehe_doc/计算/容器服务/购买指南/购买弹性集群/资源规格_intl_en.md

 ## Overview
-With Elastic Kubernetes Service (EKS), you can ignore cluster nodes.
+Elastic Kubernetes Service (EKS) can free you from managing cluster nodes.
 However, to properly allocate resources and accurately calculate fees, you need to specify resource specifications for a pod when deploying a workload.
-Based on the specified specifications, Tencent Cloud allocates resources to the workload and calculates the fees of the workload.
+Based on the specified specifications, Tencent Cloud allocates resources to the workload and calculates the fees accordingly.

 When creating a workload for EKS through the Kubernetes API or kubectl, you also need to specify the resource specifications.
 For more information, see [Workload Management](https://intl.cloud.tencent.com/document/product/457/34043).